Volcanoscar/MalinaViews/README.md

 Some of views that I have created and found interesting.
-You can use it freely.
+Feel free to use it and to write me about any issues.

 Stretching header: